gicentre/litvis/documents/tutorials/elmIntroduction.md

 This tutorial introduces the Elm programming language and briefly covers some basics of functional programming for use with the litvis environment.

-_You can edit the example elm code below to experiment with the ideas introduced in the tutorial_
+_You can edit the example elm code in these tutorial pages to experiment with the ideas introduced._

 ## What is Elm?